GrinonBarrett/Taksidos/Placeholder Creature.md

 **Creature Type**: Dyllakhain are undead.

 **Size**: They stand at 6 feet.
-They weigh between 78 pounds.
+They weigh 78 pounds.
 They are medium creatures.

 **Undeath**: A dyllakhar has 675 points of undeath.